-A failure to do so means that I have nothing to share in the newsletter and a newsletter will not go out for a week, denying me of all those wonderful benefits I was talking about in the previous section.
+A failure to do so means that I have nothing to share in the newsletter, denying me of all those wonderful benefits I was talking about in the previous section.

-This additional time has lead to a considerable increase in our content creation output.
-We now send 2 newsletter editions each containing 2 blogposts, every single week (i.e. 4 blogposts every week).
+This added efficiency has helped us save time and has lead to a considerable increase in our content creation output.
+We now send 2 newsletter editions each containing 2 blogposts, every single week (i.e. output increased from 1 blogpost every week to 4 blogposts every week ).

-Over time, we’ve found that in addition to our prospective customers signing up, a lot of journalists, fellow startup founders, casual chatbot enthusiasts, and even competitors signup for our newsletter.
+Over time, we’ve found that a lot of journalists, fellow startup founders, casual chatbot enthusiasts, and even competitors signup for our newsletter.

-For example, we have found that our newsletter has helped us establish ourselves as chatbot authorities for a lot of our subscribers, which in turn has helped us get inbound content collaboration requests from startups that are subscribed to our list and sell to a similar cohort of prospective customers.
+For example, our newsletter has helped us establish ourselves as chatbot authorities for a lot of our subscribers, which in turn has helped us get inbound content collaboration requests from startups that sell to a similar cohort of prospective customers.

 This is certainly an auxiliary benefit, but if you’ve ever gone out hunting for guest posting opportunities you’ll know that it is soul-crushing so having the newsletter bring those opportunities to us has saved us a lot of hassle.